Arrival of Mary, Queen of Scots

 How was Mary, Queen of Scots, treated by Elizabeth when she was in England?

-Mary was held captive for 19 years at various locations in England until she was found guilty of plotting against Elizabeth and executed.
+Mary was held for 19 years at various locations in England until she was found guilty of plotting against Elizabeth and executed.